 Hand On The Torch

 The best-known acid-jazz band is Us3, whose album, Hand on the Torch, was a worldwide hit.
 The band’s use of samples from Thelonious Monk, Art Blakey, Herbie Hancock, Grant Green, Horace Silver, and many more artists brought acid jazz into the mainstream.
 Thanks to bands like Us3, acid jazz has exerted a lasting influence on the world of music.

 Rahsaan Kelly, Kobie Powell: rap; Gerard Presencer: trumpet; Dennis Rollins: trombone; Mike Smith: tenor sax; Ed Jones: soprano, tenor sax; Tony Remy: guitar; Matt Cooper: piano | Guest Tukka Yoot: rap.

 The Mystery Of Compassion

 Tom Varner is a pioneer of jazz and improvised music on the French horn.
-His album The Mystery Of Compassion offers a complex journey in what could be an alternative dark New York, wandering as in a spiritual search, ending with no answer but providing so much satisfaction.
+His album, The Mystery of Compassion, offers a complex, wandering, spiritual journey through what could be a dark, alternative New York City, ending with no answer but still providing so much satisfaction.